cfengine/documentation/reference/promise-types/packages.markdown

 ```

-**Notes**:
-If the version of a package is not specified separately using
-`package_version`, then this should be a regular expression that
-contains exactly one parenthesized back-reference that matches the
-version string in the promiser.
-The regular expression is unanchored,
-meaning it may match a partial string (see [Anchored vs. unanchored
-regular expressions](#Anchored-vs_002e-unanchored-regular-expressions)).

 #### package_multiline_start

+**Description**: Regular expression which matches the start of a new
+package in multiline output

+This pattern is used in determining when a new package record begins.
+It
+is used when package managers (like the Solaris package manager) use
+multi-line output formats.
+This pattern matches the first line of a new
+record.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression which matches the start of a new
-package in multiline output

 **Example**: